 Distressed Counties in Appalachia

 ARC has been computing an index-based county economic classification annually since fiscal year 2007.
-While the number of distressed counties can fluctuate from year to year, the current number is the third-lowest count since pre-recession in 2007.
+While the number of distressed counties can fluctuate from year to year, the current number is the fourth-lowest count since pre-recession in 2007.

 Distressed Areas Within Counties